Home » USA » Grand Canyon West Rim helicopter tours

 Last minute Skywalk tickets

-If you don’t purchase the Skywalk tickets in advance (which we don’t recommend!), you can get them from the Visitor Center.
+If you don’t purchase the Skywalk tickets in advance (which we advise against!), you can get them from the Visitor Center.

 During the peak months, the line to buy the Skywalk tickets is long, and the waiting time can even go up to 30 minutes.